What is meniscal repair?

 Patients will remain toe-touch weight bearing and use crutches for the first 2 weeks.
 They will be given a knee brace that they should use for the first 8 weeks after surgery.
 Without any weight on their leg, patients are allowed to have an active and passive ROM from 0-90 degrees for the first 2 weeks and progress to a full ROM by 4 weeks.
 After 4 weeks, they can begin weight bearing as tolerated with their knee brace unlocked and will not need their brace after 8 weeks.
 Patients are expected to begin jogging by approximately 12 weeks and can continue gradually ramping up exercise capacity as tolerated.

-When discussing meniscal repair with Dr. Chahla, it is important to consider what a patient’s specific goals from the surgery are.
+When discussing meniscal repair with Dr. Chahla, it is important to consider what your specific goals from the surgery are.
 Understanding a patient’s goals, activity level, and overall health along with their tear characteristics can help us create the best treatment options for any given patient.
 Meniscus repair is a suitable option for many patients.
 For many other patients, meniscus repair is not the best choice.
 Additionally, understanding the rehabilitation commitment for meniscus repair is critical in determining what the best option is for each patient.